Roaring Fork Valley · Philanthropy Consulting

-Strategic philanthropy counsel for transformational gifts, major gifts, planned giving, and board engagement — and private foundation advisory for families ready to give with intention.
-Rooted in the Roaring Fork Valley, reaching across the nation.
+Strategic philanthropy counsel for transformational gifts, major gifts, planned giving, and board engagement — rooted in the Roaring Fork Valley, reaching across the nation.

-“Transformational giving begins with a relationship built on trust, shared values, and a clear vision for impact — and the expertise to make it happen.”
+“Transformational giving begins with a relationship built on trust, shared values, and a clear vision for impact.”

 What We Do

 Strengthen your board’s philanthropic culture through training, coaching, and facilitation.
-Help board members understand their role in fundraising and serve as confident ambassadors for your mission.
+We help board members understand their role in fundraising and serve as confident ambassadors for your mission.

 Audit and redesign your fundraising infrastructure — from CRM strategy and prospect management to donor communications — building systems that consistently deliver results year over year.